The Chocolate House, Penzance, Holiday Cottage

 Welcome to The Chocolate House, a high quality holiday cottage situated in the heart of the conservation area in Penzance, West Cornwall.
 The cottage is in historic Chapel Street and close to the harbour, promenade and beach.

-- Over the last five years we have 100% positive feedback and all 5 star reviews on TripAdvisor
+- Over the last six years we have 100% positive feedback and all 5 star reviews on TripAdvisor

 - Sleeps up to 4